DavidBuchanan314/parallel-png-proposal/README.md

 # Parallel PNG Proposal

-This is a proof-of-concept implementation of a parallel-decodable PNG format.
+This is a proof-of-concept implementation of a parallel-decodable PNG format, based on ideas from https://github.com/brion/mtpng

 It is fully backwards-compatible with existing PNG decoders.